microsoft/team-explorer-everywhere/Contributing.md

  ```

 ## Testing
 1. ...

 ## Debugging
 ### Creating Runtime Configurations
+1. Ensure you have the Eclipse Plug-in Development Environment installed.
+  * If not, on Windows, choose Help, "Install New Software...", under "Work with:" choose "The Eclipse Project Updates" and then select "Eclipse Plugin Development Tools".
 1. Create a "Plugin" configuration to run/debug the plugin code.
   * Open the Debug Configurations window using `Run` -> `Debug Configurations`
   * Create a new Eclipse Application configuration: